stefan-ernst/storymapping-site/docs/setup.md

 <img src={SelectBoard2} style={{width:'20rem',marginBottom:'2rem'}} />

+:::tip
-Keep in mind however that release information works on a per-project basis, so release mapping will not work when more than one project is used in the filter.
+Keep in mind, that release information works on a per-project basis, so release mapping will not work when more than one project is used in the filter.